 Tasting while you cook or trying, “just a bite,” counts!

 When I first joined Weight Watchers (or WW as it’s now called) and started tracking what I ate, I couldn’t believe how much tasting I did while cooking.
 Of course I had to taste, but when I really stopped to add it all up, it was a lot!
 Did I need to taste a bite at every step?
 Probably not!
 I quickly realized just how much my “tastes” and “little bites,” were adding up.
 I immediately changed how I cooked.
 My new rule: only taste when absolutely needed!
 I probably save myself a few hundred calories just on that new rule alone.

 Yes, a kitchen food scale (paid link) is really that important!
 By weighing your portions on a kitchen food scale (paid link), you know exactly how much you’re eating.
 Not sure how many points or calories an avocado is?
 Scoop out the avocado and weigh it!
 Want to put 2 oz of grilled chicken on your salad, weigh it!
 Need a little snack of nuts?
 Weigh it!
 My husband previously thought I was crazy, now he does it!
 Why?
 Because it works!
 You don’t go overboard if you weigh out your portions.

 How to use tare

-I chose this digital kitchen scale style because I like to be able to put a large plate on the scale for foods with bigger quantities such as meat.
+I chose this digital kitchen scale (paid link) style because I like to be able to put a large plate on the scale for foods with bigger quantities such as meat.
 Because I use my own container (the plate) I need to subtract the weight of the plate off of the scale in order to determine how much the meat weighs.